ben-manes/gradle-versions-plugin/README.md

 [init script](#initialization-script) instead.

-An included build's project can instead be merged into this build's report, by naming it in the `dependencyUpdatesAggregation` configuration of the project that aggregates.
-It is named by the coordinates that the include substitutes, and the included build must apply the plugin for the project to have a result to merge.
+An included build's project can instead be merged into this build's report, by declaring it in the `dependencyUpdatesAggregation` configuration of the project that aggregates.
+Declare it by the coordinates that the include substitutes, and apply the plugin in the included build, so that a partial result exists to merge.
 Each declaration merges the one project it resolves to.
-The same configuration names a project of this build that the aggregating project's own tree does not cover, such as a sibling:
+A project of this build that the aggregating project's own tree does not cover, such as a sibling, is declared the same way:

 <details open>
 <summary>Kotlin</summary>